 Like most writers, I’ve held odd jobs: clambake waiter, cruise ship entertainer, creative writing instructor, yogi, hotel lounge singer, book reviewer, music booker, chicken wrangler.
 I’ve had the good fortune to travel widely, and my fiction reflects this.
-(I like to start with setting.
-I’m often thinking about place and how it shapes a person.)
-During my stint as a singer/dancer on a cruise ship – see my first novel, A Thousand and One Nights – I spent the summer months in Mediterranean ports and winter months in the Caribbean.
-This did not get old.
-(I was 22.)
+During my stint as a singer/dancer on a cruise ship – see my autobiographical novel, A Thousand and One Nights – I spent summers in Mediterranean ports and winters in the Caribbean.
 I’ve lived and performed in China, Japan, Thailand, the UAE and the UK.
-Think Lost in Translation and the fancy hotels where no one listens to the lounge act.
-That was me for six years.
-I cowrote a screenplay for A Thousand and One Nights and enjoy fantasizing about who would play the aloof protagonist form Maine.
+(Think Lost in Translation and the fancy hotels where no one listens to the lounge act.)
+I cowrote the screenplay for A Thousand and One Nights.
+Someday I’ll write the musical.

-I got “serious” and enrolled in the MFA Program for Writers at Warren Wilson College, where I met encouraging mentors and peers.
-In August of 2001, I moved to New York City and stayed, despite pleas to return from Maine friends and relatives.
-I taught creative writing at Rutgers University for nine years and became a professional commuter.
-(Expert juggler of coffee and everything bagels while grading papers on New Jersey Transit.)
+I got “serious” and enrolled in the MFA Program for Writers at Warren Wilson College, then taught creative writing at Rutgers University and became a professional commuter.
+(Juggler of coffee/everything bagels while grading papers on New Jersey Transit.)
 In this way I also wrote my second novel, Off Island, about the frustrations of Mette Gad Gauguin, wife of Paul Gauguin.
 I set part of this novel in Maine.
 (What if Gauguin sailed to Monhegan Island instead of the Marquesas?)
 It’s a murder mystery too.

 I’m often distracted by five pet hens, who have names and distinct personalities.
 (I’ll resist the urge to list them here.)
 When I need a break from my writing desk, I open the coop and speak to them.
-I’m always heartened by what they have to say.
+I’m fascinated by what they have to say.

 For more, please visit https://www.laratupper.com/